Codewithnavy/SHL-Recommendation-engine/README.md

 ## Approach Document

-See [APPROACH.md](APPROACH.md) for detailed methodology and optimization strategies.
+See [APPROACH.md](APPROACH.md) for detailed methodology and strategies.

 ## Testing